mxochicale/nao/examples/first_test/README.md

 ```
 which NAO gives a message and shake its left arm and open close its hand.

 * [ ] 4.
 Turnning NAO off.
 Make sure NAO is in a safe position and press the Chest button
-for 3 seconds, until NAO says "GNUK GNUK".
+ until NAO says "GNUK GNUK".
 The shutdown process takes approximately 18 seconds.

 * [ ] 5. (optional) if your computer has only got one Ethernet port,